-- 1. All vegetation, ground cover, trees and shrubs shall be retained throughout the entire buffer. - 2.
-No development or soil disturbance is permitted within the buffer exception for the following uses: - a.
+- All vegetation, ground cover, trees and shrubs shall be retained throughout the entire buffer. - No development or soil disturbance is permitted within the buffer exception for the following uses: - a.
 Pedestrian trails, walkways, or greenways. - b.
 Docks, fishing piers, or boat landings. - c.
-Flood control devices, erosion control devices, and other activities related soil to and water and/or conservation stormwater management. - d.
+Flood control devices, erosion control devices, and other activities related to soil and water conservation and/or stormwater management. - d.
 Utility lines, including irrigation, provided such lines shall be buried and any disturbed area shall be replanted with vegetation. - e.
 Roads leading to bridges or causeways that cross the waterway provided the roads are configured to minimize disturbance into and within the buffer, and provided all shoulders are vegetated. - f.
 Scientific studies including water quality monitoring and stream gauging. - g.
-Reforestation projects and associated facilities and activities. - h.
-Horticulture practices for the purpose of maintaining the health of individual trees.
+Reforestation projects and associated facilities and activities. - Horticulture practices for the purpose of maintaining the health of individual trees.